 Social distancing measures will be carried out throughout our society for some time to come, and perhaps the thinking is, ‘this will be enough, allow children to be educated without restriction’, yet no one knows what ‘enough’ will look like.

 A Watched Pot Never Boils

-Reopening schools without precaution is throwing caution to the wind.
+Reopening schools without precaution are throwing caution to the wind.
 It serves everyone if small steps are taken to fully reopening, rather than the few who have been trumpeting in the stands.
-Monitoring the situation carefully on a part time basis and slowly introducing full time capacity, presents itself as the only sensible option.
-It is in no doubt the situation will be heavily monitored if schools return full time straightaway, but it is better to make the changes now rather than later.
+Monitoring the situation carefully on a part-time basis and slowly introducing full-time capacity, presents itself as the only sensible option.
+It is no doubt the situation will be heavily monitored if schools return full-time straightaway, but it is better to make the changes now rather than later.

 If schools have to close because of one coronavirus case, or if the measures are seeing an increase in the R, then is it not better to be prepared now, rather than later?

 These are not concerns the government should ever be bullied into.